-Figure 8: Example of a DFB laser diode seeder @ 1064nm from AeroDIODE (left) and at 1550 nm (right)
+Figure 8: Example of a DFB laser diode seeder @ 1064nm from Eagleyard Photonics.
+(Probably the most detailed datasheet for a DFB on the market) [Courtesy of Eagleyard].

 When used in pulse regime, these laser diodes can be amplified up to very high gain levels.